 Why Red Hat?

-You want to deploy some type of cloud to improve your business—but if you’re looking at the difference between the 3 cloud deployments, it’s likely you’re having trouble figuring out where to start.
-But don’t worry: Everyone started where you are right now.
-We not only help you get to the cloud—we can help you be productive in the cloud.
-Our open source technologies bring a consistent foundation to any cloud deployment: public, private, hybrid, or multi.
-With a standard operating system that works the same in any environment, a container platform that packages and moves apps from cloud-to-cloud, and tools that help you manage and automate it all, we give you the portability needed to succeed on more than 600 certified public cloud platforms and the products to deploy your own private cloud.
+Our open source technologies bring a consistent foundation to any cloud deployment: public, private, or hybrid.
+With a standard operating system that works consistently in almost any environment, a container platform that packages and moves cloud-native apps from cloud to cloud, and tools that help you manage and automate it all, we give you the portability needed to succeed in any cloud.

 We can help you build a secure cloud

-Everything you need to build and deploy a secure private cloud, including an operating system that integrates Security-Enhanced Linux (SELinux) and a virtualization platform that incorporates sVirt.
+Everything you need to build and deploy a more secure cloud, including an operating system that integrates Security-Enhanced Linux (SELinux) and a virtualization platform that incorporates sVirt.